 Economists name this “China’s Century.”
 Now the second-largest world economy, China’s emergence will be one of the most momentous and challenging developments of the 21st century.
 As a foreign student in Shanghai, once the third largest financial center in the world, you will undoubtedly be amazed by the breathtaking and profound changes taking place as the city aims to regain its once prominent position in the region.
 Being a global citizen, you will surely engage in the global community after graduation.
 Come join us to witness and learn about the dramatic transformation of China as the nation emerges to take a dominant role on the international political stage, and develop skills for living in a globally interdependent world.

 —Steve Chao, Center Director

-Fernando Janeiro is a native of Galicia in western Spain.
+Fernando Janeiro coordinates semester and summer programs.
+He is a native of Galicia in western Spain.
 After receiving his bachelor’s degree in Advertising and Public Relations from Univesidade de Vigo in 2002, he moved to Barcelona and completed a second bachelor’s degree in Humanities (Universitat Pompeu Fabra, 2007), and then an M.A. in Comparative Studies (Universitat Pompeu Fabra, 2009), and a Teaching Certificate for Spanish as a Second Language (International House / IL3 Universitat de Barcelona, 2014).
 Nando has extensive experience teaching language and humanities courses in both Spanish and English.
-In addition to teaching, during the academic year Nando coordinates the semester Architecture and Design programs.
 Nando is a self-educated illustrator and designer, and he recently published his first comic book, “Rufino y Escrutinio: problemas en los márgenes”.